tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-api-movesecondaryreplica.md

 __Required__: No<br/>
 __Default__: `false` <br/>
 <br/>
-Ignore constraints when moving a replica.
+Ignore constraints when moving a replica or instance.
 If this parameter is not specified, all constraints are honored.

 ____
 ### `timeout`